 The Yasuni National Park

-Yasuni National Park is the jewel in the crown of Ecuador’s Amazon Rainforest and ranks as one of the most species-rich protected areas on Earth.
-Research in the park across mammals, reptiles, birds, and plants have created world records in diversity.
+Yasuni National Park is the jewel in the crown of Ecuador’s Amazon Rainforest.
+This ranks as one of the most species-rich protected areas on Earth.
+Research in the park across mammals, reptiles, birds and plants has found world records in diversity.

 The Yasuni National Park is bordered in the north by the Napo River, which runs past the Amazon gateway of Coca.
-It is this river that will transport you to your Amazon Rainforest lodge or Amazon River cruise.
+It is this river that will transport you to your Amazon Rainforest lodge and cruise destinations.

-The Yasuni National Park is a UNESCO-listed protected area covering around one million hectares of lowland Amazon Rainforest.
-The Yasuni is much-loved protected area among nature lovers because of the high amount of wildlife to see.
+The Yasuni National Park is a UNESCO-listed protected area.
+It covers around one million hectares of lowland Amazon Rainforest.
+The Yasuni region is a much-loved area among nature lovers because of the high amount of wildlife to see.

 The Cuyabeno Reserve

 The Cuyabeno Reserve is Ecuador’s second largest protected area after the Yasuni National Park.
-The reserve protects around 600,000 hectares of lowland Amazon Rainforest and, like the Yasuni National Park, the land gently slopes down away from the Andes.
+The reserve protects around 600,000 hectares of lowland Amazon Rainforest.
+Like the Yasuni National Park, the land gently slopes down away from the Andes.

-A significant portion of the reserve is classed as flooded forest and there are many lakes and waterways throughout the protected area.
-Possibly because of the more flooded nature of the Cuyabeno, it’s thought that area has a lower level of wildlife than the neighbouring Yasuni National Park.
+A significant portion of the reserve is classed as flooded forest.
+Because of this, the region has many lakes and waterways.
+It’s thought that because of the more flooded nature of the Cuyabeno Reserve the area has a lower level of wildlife than the neighboring Yasuni National Park.